 Consider health in financial terms.
 You wouldn’t run a business to avoid bankruptcy (i.e. illness) nor aim to earn just enough to get by.
 That would be crazy.
 Yet this is precisely what you are doing when you accept “health” as your “good enough” standard for personal well-being.

-For those who refuse to settle for “good enough” there exists a higher state of life.
+For those who refuse to settle for “good enough,” there exists a higher state of life.
 Some know it as “optimal health.”
 I call it strength.

-1. Choose Strength One thing you can be sure of is that life will challenge you, calling upon your strength in ways you cannot imagine.
+One thing you can be sure of is that life will challenge you, calling upon your strength in ways you cannot imagine.
 Don’t wait to react to the call—choose to live from strength now.
 To shift from blindly accepting health to confidently choosing strength is to go from waiting for it to rain to having an ever-present reservoir to draw upon.

 Just as sleep is essential to your performance today, so is recovery critical to any fitness program that follows.
-I encourage anyone seeking to transform their fitness to first “reboot their body” with a 12-Day Total Reboot.
-Eating “lean, clean and green,” getting sleep, and balancing your body inside out will nourish your body, mind and soul, bringing you back to strength, in just 12 days.
+I encourage anyone seeking to transform their fitness to first “reboot their body” with a 12-day total reboot.
+Eating “lean, clean and green,” getting sleep and balancing your body inside out will nourish your body, mind and soul, bringing you back to strength in just 12 days.

 Find your true strength in your training: Engage your mind, not just your body.
-Some find this in yoga or martial arts, while others enjoy the benefi ts of Focus Intensity Training (FIT), the body-mind integrated strength training that focuses your mind while strengthening your body.
+Some find this in yoga or martial arts, while others enjoy the benefits of Focus Intensity Training (FIT), the body-mind integrated strength training that focuses your mind while strengthening your body.

 Here’s a quick illustration of how dramatically a single FIT technique can transform your training.
 Take your right arm, extend it out and then contract your biceps as if you’re performing a biceps curl.
 No big deal, right?
 Unfortunately, this is the same approach most people take in the gym.
 Now let’s do it again.
 This time, however, as you contract your biceps slowly touch your left index finger to the center of your right biceps.
 Concentrate on a single spot in the center of your biceps muscle, picturing a red-hot marble in this same spot.
-When you reach the fully contracted position, hold it for about 10 seconds then release.
+When you reach the fully contracted position, hold it for about 10 seconds, then release.

 Having guided thousands of people through this exercise, I’m familiar with the dramatic difference in the way your biceps feel—when all you’ve done is exchange the unfocused mind for one with focus and intensity.

-4. Eat to Live The food you eat can energize, empower and set you up for success by fueling your strength, or it can cloud your mind and sap your energy.
+The food you eat can energize, empower and set you up for success by fueling your strength, or it can cloud your mind and sap your energy.
 People who live to eat struggle with deprivation, dieting and cravings.

 A more effective and enjoyable relationship with food is to eat to live.
-Rather than eating to stop the hunger and cravings, begin focusing on how your food leaves you feeling for the next one, two and three hours.
+Rather than eating to stop the hunger and cravings, begin focusing on how your food leaves you feeling for the next one, two or three hours.
 You will quickly find yourself effortlessly choosing more of the foods that leave you feeling your best.